noahnkr/portfolio-site/public/posts/linear-regression.md

 w = \begin{bmatrix} b \\ w_1 \\ \vdots \\ w_d \end{bmatrix}
 $$

-Then the prediction beomces:
+Then the prediction becomes:

 $$
 \hat{y} = w^Tx
 $$

 This form simplifies the math.
-In the future you may see me use this notation but for this post we'll keep $w$ and $b$ seperate for clarity.
+In the future you may see me use this notation but for this post we'll keep $w$ and $b$ separate for clarity.

 # Measuring Error